pailaswathi/AI-in-Healthcare/README.md

 AI in Healthcare – Heart Disease Prediction using Machine Learning.
 This project uses classification algorithms and data analysis to predict whether a patient is likely to have heart disease based on medical attributes.
 This project builds a Machine Learning classification model that predicts whether a patient has heart disease based on medical attributes such as age, cholesterol level, blood pressure, and other health indicators.

-1.Classification Fundamentals
+1.Classification Fundamentals:
 Understanding supervised learning and predicting discrete class labels.

-2.Exploratory Data Analysis (EDA)
+2.Exploratory Data Analysis (EDA):
 Analyzing data distributions, correlations, and identifying patterns.

-3.Data Preprocessing
+3.Data Preprocessing:

 Handling missing values